andreaferrari95/global-warming-dashboard/README.md

 ### ✅ Highlights:
 - API calls abstracted in `api/` modules (not directly in components)
-- Functional components and React Hooks only
+- Functional components only with Hooks
-- Each component in its own folder (logic + optional styles)
+- Each component in its own folder (logic + styles)
-- Skeletons and loading states using Hero UI
+- Skeletons and animated loading states via Hero UI
-- Mobile-first responsiveness and conditional rendering
+- Responsive design with **mobile chart adaptation**
 - Collapsible **weather widget** for small screens
+- Custom hooks:
+  - `useCachedData` for caching API results
+  - `useIsMobile` for responsive behavior

 ---